nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

     * 1b1.
 An error message is shown.

       Use case ends.

 ---

 **Use case 13: Viewing Tasks by date**

 **MSS**

 1. User requests to view all Tasks that are due on specified date.
-2. Taskify shows the User Tasks with the same date.
+2. Taskify shows all the User Tasks with the same date.

+   Use case ends.

 **Extensions**
 * 1a.
 There are no tasks stored
     * 1a1.
-Taskify informs the User there are no tasks tracked
+Taskify informs the User there are no tasks with the specified date.

         Use case ends.

 ---